sixfourscientific/ncbi-download/ReadMe.md

    }
 ```

 The `INCLUDE` option toggles whether any metadata tags are recorded for a process by providing the appropriate  Boolean parameter.
 Otherwise, a `MODULE` tag can describe what processing is taking place whilst the `PRE` & `POST` tags can describe the pre-process or post-process state of an input (i.e. the state immediately prior to or immediately following the current process) respectively.
+If a software `VERSION` was specified then this will also be included.
+All individual tags are optional & are included in the following order when present:

+#### Pre-process

+`<CURRENT_TAG>.<MODULE_TAG>.<VERSION_TAG>.<ARGUMENTS_TAG>.<PRE_TAG>`

+#### Post-process

+`<CURRENT_TAG>.<POST_TAG>`

 The `ALIASES` option takes a map where the keys are the command line flags/parameters provided via the `ARGS` block & the values are corresponding aliases to be recorded within the metadata tag.
-This can be useful when particular flags/parameters are long & a shorter alias is preferable.
+This can be useful when particular flags/parameters are long & a shorter alias is sensible.

 e.g.